KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 * Dawn was always who she needed to be and did not need to change to be worthy of any opportunity she reached for
 * She stays ready so she doesn't have to get ready when opportunity knocks (filling in as last minute speaker at important conference)
 * Sometimes opportunity knocked, and she wasn't ready, but she tried her best anyway
 * You also don't have to "build the world."
-(Dawn also contends with strong Black woman trope)
+(Dawn contends with strong Black woman trope)
 * "You are allowed to be exhausted without giving up.
 Sometimes surviving is progress."
 * She is always asking for more.
 Don't ask, am I good enough?
 For a Black woman this creates difficult, high friction conversations, direct feedback frequently.
 It's exhausting.
 It's easier to have a conversation when you are not on your back foot.
 * Rejection is the risk of authenticity.